alexbird-hunterindustries/blog/_posts/2023/12/2023-12-05-sketching-wildflowers-writing-software.md

 If you find this post interesting, consider liking Stephen's video on YouTube.

+### TL;DR

+1. Study concrete examples to understand the subject
+  - in art: sketch a detailed view of different aspects of the subject in isolation from the rest of the scene (use light or space to separate the subject)
+  - in software: unit test specific usage scenarios in isolation from the rest of the application (use test doubles and inversion of control to separate the subject)
+2. Identify essential details of the subject
+  - in art: assess what visual characteristics are distinctive -- those will be repeated in the background
+  - in software: refactor the working code to hide everything except the important characteristics.
+We'll use this simplified interface throughout the application when we refer to this component.
+3. Document the subject as a frame of reference
+  - in art: the detailed drawings in the foreground serve as an explanation for that the simplified detail in the background represent.
+We interpret the simplification in light of the detailed foreground examples.
+  - in software: the unit tests show how the abstract interface relates to behaviour.
+People reading the code can understand the subject by reading the tests.
+4. Use the abstraction
+  - in art: repeat the essential details to create the effect of the full thing without recreating the full thing
+  - in software: integrate the component with the application by referring to the interface.
+The rest of the application sees only the essential detail that is exposed through the interface; the rest is hidden.

+In both art and software, if we attempt to recreate the full detail of a thing every time we refer to the thing, we will become overwhelmed.
+The world is too complex.
+Instead, we study the thing, identify essential characteristics, and refer to those characteristics as a proxy for the real thing.
+In communicating with others, we share a few illustrative examples of the real thing and our pattern-matching brains substitute that detailed example in place of the simplified proxy.
+This lets us recreate complex real-world situations without being overwhelmed by recreating the full complexity of the real world.

+The following sections say the same thing in more detail and with examples.

 ### On unit tests

 > We need to make it really easy for people looking at a fairly complex scene to